-'We are go for launch': NASA due to resume human spaceflight with SpaceX takeoff
+Ominous weather looms as NASA set to resume human spaceflight with SpaceX takeoff

 The astronauts are scheduled to blast off from the same launch pad used in 2011 by NASA’s final space shuttle flight, piloted by Hurley.
 President Donald Trump was scheduled to visit Florida’s Cape Canaveral to view the launch.

-A successful mission would achieve NASA’s top priority, as articulated by Bridenstine, of resuming launches of “American astronauts on American rockets from American soil.”
 Over the past nine years, NASA astronauts have had to hitch rides into orbit aboard Russia’s Soyuz spacecraft.

 For Musk, Wednesday’s launch represents another milestone for the reusable rockets his company pioneered to make spaceflight less costly and frequent.
-It would also mark the first time that commercially developed space vehicles - owned and operated by a private entity rather than the U.S. space agency - have carried Americans into orbit.
+It would also mark the first time that commercially developed space vehicles - owned and operated by a private entity rather than NASA - have carried Americans into orbit.

+“This is a dream come true for me and everyone at SpaceX,” Musk said on a NASA video feed ahead of the launch.
+“When starting at SpaceX in 2002, I really did not think this day would occur.”

-The last time NASA launched astronauts into space aboard a brand new vehicle was four decades ago at the start of the shuttle program.
+The last time NASA launched astronauts into space aboard a new vehicle was four decades ago at the start of the shuttle program.

 Musk, the South African-born high-tech entrepreneur who made his fortune in Silicon Valley, is also CEO of electric carmaker and battery manufacturer Tesla Inc.